rails/rails/guides/source/testing.md

 assert true
 ```

-This line of code is called an _assertion_.
 An assertion is a line of code that evaluates an object (or expression) for expected results.
 For example, an assertion can check:

 * does this value = that value?
 * is this object nil?